Arrest of suspect in killings ‘a relief’ to Idaho campus - NewsBreak

 Arrest of suspect in killings ‘a relief’ to Idaho campus

-BOISE, Idaho — (AP) — The fatal stabbings of four students at the University of Idaho shook the college town of Moscow, a small community nestled in the rolling agricultural hills of the Palouse region that hadn't seen a murder for five years.
+The fatal stabbings of four students at the University of Idaho shook the college town of Moscow , a small community nestled in the rolling agricultural hills of the Palouse region that hadn’t seen a murder for five years.

 Bryan Christopher Kohberger, 28, was taken into custody in the early morning by the Pennsylvania State Police at a home in Chestnuthill Township, authorities said.
 Latah County, Idaho, Prosecutor Bill Thompson said investigators believe Kohberger broke into the students’ home “with the intent to commit murder.”